asheohto/Sonus/README.md

 > **Third-Party Software**
 >
 > This project utilizes **SoundVolumeView** by NirSoft.
 It is a freeware utility used here in accordance with its license rights for redistribution.
 NirSoft is not affiliated with this project.
+# 🔊 Sonus

+**Tired of the clutter?**

+You likely installed SteelSeries Sonar for the microphone features (ClearCast AI), not to have your Windows sound settings flooded with "Gaming," "Chat," "Media," and "Aux" channels.

+Sonus solves this simple problem.
+It automatically disables the virtual playback devices you don't use, while keeping the microphone driver fully functional.

 ## 📥 Download